cbolisetti/multiappfracflow/doc/content/index.md

 !listing diffusion_multiapp/fracture_app_heat.i start=[toMatrix] end=[]

-The results are:
+The results are shown in [fracture_app].

 !media media/fracture_app.png
-	style=width:40%;margin:auto;padding-top:2.5%;
+	style=width:60%;margin:auto;padding-top:2.5%;
-	id=fig1
+	id=fracture_app
-	caption=??
+	caption=Coupled case: comparison of the analytical solution with the MOOSE results as computed using a "T" MultiApp

 ### Error in each approach

-The L2 error in each approach (square-root of the sum of squares of differences between the MOOSE result and the analytical result) is plotted below.
+The L2 error in each approach (square-root of the sum of squares of differences between the MOOSE result and the analytical result) is plotted in [diffusion_l2_error].
 The errors are very similar for each of the models explored in this section.
 The magnitude of the error is largely unimportant: the scaling with time-step size is more crucial, and in this case it follows the [expected first-order result](https://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).

 \begin{equation}
 \mathrm{L2 error} \propto \mathrm{d}t \ .
 \end{equation}

 !media media/diffusion_l2_error.png
-	style=width:40%;margin:auto;padding-top:2.5%;
+	style=width:60%;margin:auto;padding-top:2.5%;
-	id=fig1
+	id=diffusion_l2_error
-	caption=??
+	caption=L2 error of each approach as a function of time-step size

 ### Final remarks on stability